I coach founders & creative leaders to navigate change and reinvent their work

 My ideal clients are:

-- Entrepreneurial leaders: founders and senior (10y+ exp) tech professionals with who embody a relentlessly resourceful mindset
+- Entrepreneurial leaders: founders and senior tech professionals 10+ years into their career who embody a relentlessly resourceful mindset

 - Who are expected to innovate and driving big wins in a challenging, uncertain, and constantly changing environment

 - Where their responsibilities lean more towards product & technology vs sales & operations